dhruvbhatia2701/NextJS-Crud-Database/README.md

-CRUD Database Application
+#CRUD Database Application

-This is a simple CRUD (Create, Read, Update, Delete) application built using Next.js and React.
+##This is a simple CRUD (Create, Read, Update, Delete) application built using Next.js and React.
 The application interacts with a backend API to perform database operations for managing posts.

-Features
+###Features

-Create new posts with a title and body.
+1.Create new posts with a title and body.

-Read and display all posts from the backend.
+2.Read and display all posts from the backend.

-Update existing posts.
+3.Update existing posts.

-Delete posts.
+4.Delete posts.

-Loading state handling while fetching data.
+###Loading state handling while fetching data.

 Technologies Used